pgrange/hydra_setup/README.md

 To get test Ada on the preview network see (select _preview_): https://docs.cardano.org/cardano-testnet/tools/faucet

-Since you need a wallet to receive fund and then play on top of Cardana, I found the [Nami](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo) wallet pretty cool as it is easy to use and allow to switch quickly between cardano test networks.
+Since you need a wallet to receive fund and then play on top of Cardano, I found the [Nami](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo) wallet pretty cool as it is easy to use and allow to switch quickly between cardano test networks.